 - Develop data science applications using modern tools and visualization techniques.

-This first quarter offers you an introduction to Python programming, algorithms and data structures, and software engineering.
+This first quarter offers you courses on Python programming, algorithms and data structures, and software engineering.
 The courses are aligned in a meaningful way such that the workload is spread evenly over the quarter.

-This is an introductory programming course.
-You will learn how to program in Python, the programming language behind many widely known systems (e.g. YouTube and DropBox).
+This course builds on top of your basic programming skills.
+The language used is Python, the programming language behind many widely known systems (e.g. YouTube and Dropbox).
 After the end of the course, you will be able to think about problems like a computer scientist and solve them like a hacker.

 This course will teach you how organise data in in-memory data structures and how to apply basic CS algorithms to perform tasks such as sorting, searching, ranking and traversing data.
 After the end of the course, you will be able to solve problems such as finding shortest paths on graphs and searching through millions of items in milliseconds.